Is Roku cheaper than cable?

 Flexibility and Customization

 One of the key advantages of Roku is its flexibility and customization options.
-With cable, you are often bound pre-determined channel packages, which may include channels you have no interest in.
-Roku, however, allows you to choose from a vast array of streaming services and channels, tailoring your entertainment experience to your preferences.
-This not only provides more value for your money but also ensures that you only pay for the content you actually want to watch.
+With cable, you are often bound pre-determined channel packages, which may include channels you rarely watch.
+Roku, however, allows you to choose from a vast array of streaming services and channels, enabling you to tailor your entertainment experience to your preferences.
+This level of customization ensures that you only pay for the content you truly want to watch.

 FAQ